Sathanur, Kanakapura

-Sathanur is a village in Ramanagara district of Karnataka, India.
+Sathanur is a village in Bengaluru South district of Karnataka, India.
 It is located around 70 km from the city of Bengaluru.
-The Bengaluru - Coimbatore National Highway 948 passes via this town.
+The Bengaluru - Coimbatore National Highway 948 passes via this town.It is 18 km from Kanakapura and 27 km from Channapatna.

 Flora and Fauna

 Sathanur is located very close to Cheelanavadi, Uyyamballi and Kabbalamma forest Range of Cauvery Wildlife Sanctuary in Eastern Ghats, Karnataka.
 It is about 75 km from Bengaluru via Kanakapura.
 The place is a popular weekend picnic spot for nature & wildlife enthusiasts and bird watchers.
 Rose wood, teak and hardwood are abundantly found and over 100 species of birds are often spotted in the region in addition to wildlife like spotted deer, sambar deer, wild dogs and antelope to name a few.
-Mekedatu,a location along Kaveri in the border of Chamarajanagar and Ramanagara Districts is located 30 km from Sathanur.
+Mekedatu,a location along Kaveri in the border of Chamarajanagar and Bangalore south Districts is located 30 km from Sathanur.
 It takes a 25 km drive from Sathanur to Sangama, a place where Arkavati merges with Kaveri.
 From this point, about 3.5 kilometers downstream, the river Kaveri flows through a deep and narrow gorge.
 This area witness frequent fires in the forest range.